BradleyPelton/Containment-of-the-Universe-in-Pi/README.md

 # Containment-of-the-Universe-in-Pi

+This simple program, with the right hardware, could locate the unique representation every object in the universe in the digits of pi

+THE MATH:

 Every object, no matter how complicated, can be converted into a string of binary digits.

 If you include spacial coordinates and a time coordinate to this, you can essentially fit every object at every stage